 This is another way of performing the same stretch.
 While sitting, bend the affected knee and cross it over.
 With the help of unaffected side elbow, try to push the knee in and back (towards the opposite side).
 You can rotate the neck (look to another side) to feel stretch up to the middle back.

 Hold it for 15 to 20 seconds and repeat it for 3 times.

 4. Back Extension Stretch

-This is very important stretch for back pain, disc prolapse, sciatic nerve etc. There are few variations and different degrees of it depending on person’s ability and endurance level.
+This is a very important stretch for back pain, disc prolapse, sciatic nerve, etc. There are few variations and different degrees of it depending on a person’s ability and endurance level.

 Hold it for 10 to 15 seconds and repeat it for 3 times.

 5. Knee to Chest Stretch for back pain:

 Position: Lie down on your back on a firm surface.
 Bend the affected knee and bring it to chest gently.
 You should feel pull on the lower back and buttock area.
 You can stop when you feel a comfortable stretch.
 It is ok if your knee does not get all the way to the chest.

 Hold it for 20 seconds and repeat it for 3 times.